Canada's Free DIY Investor Guide 🍁

 • Member of the Canadian Investor Protection Fund (CIPF)

-Wealthsimple : Smart Banking Solution
+Wealthsimple Cash: Smart Banking Solution

 Your modern chequing and savings solution, featuring a prepaid Mastercard that functions like a debit card.
 This versatile account integrates seamlessly with your Wealthsimple investments while offering exceptional banking benefits: